 The environmental reports include an analysis of route alternatives, as well as an analysis of potential impacts to water resources, vegetation and wildlife, cultural resources, socioeconomics, soils, geology and land use.
 When the Certificate Application is filed and a Certificate Proceeding (CP) docket number is assigned, a copy of the application will be made available for viewing at local public libraries, as well as via FERC’s website by referencing the project’s docket number.

-The evaluation also will indicate what mitigation measures, construction procedures, and routing could be included in the project to eliminate or reduce impacts.
-FERC’s environmental document will be mailed to federal, state, and local government agencies; elected officials; environmental and public interest groups; Native American tribes; affected landowners; other interested parties and newspapers.
+The evaluation also indicates what mitigation measures, construction procedures, and routing could be included in the project to eliminate or reduce impacts.
+FERC’s environmental document is mailed to federal, state, and local government agencies; elected officials; environmental and public interest groups; Native American tribes; affected landowners; other interested parties and newspapers.
 FERC will establish a public comment period to provide ample time for the public to review the evaluation.
 Once the comment period ends, FERC will address any comments in the final Order.

 If FERC determines that the project is environmentally acceptable – and is satisfied the project is in the public interest – it will issue an Order granting a Certificate of Public Convenience and Necessity.
-FERC issues this document to signify that approval has been granted to build and operate the pipeline.
-Comments received on the environmental evaluation are typically addressed by FERC in this document.
-The certificate will detail the conditions of the approval, including the final route FERC has authorized, and construction and mitigation measures that must be followed.
+On Dec.
+2, 2014, FERC issued an Order granting a Certificate of Public Convenience and Necessity for the Constitution Pipeline project.
+To view the Order, click here.
+FERC issued this document to signify that approval has been granted to build and operate the pipeline.
+The certificate details the conditions of the approval, including the final route FERC has authorized, and construction and mitigation measures that must be followed.

 Other State & Federal Authorizations